 I had continued along the same with washing and after care as I normally had.
 Shaving was not an issue as this sat higher on my cheek than the area I would shave.
 When I shave I normally use a facecloth and warm to hot water after I have finished.
 This I feel freshens up my skin, and makes it feel less irritated.

 I always shave after having a shower, and I never dry my face before I shave.
 This regime had not result in the scab being wiped off as I was very careful to not wipe the area, rather, I would pat it down.
-I make my own blend of shaving oil which I have used for the past 15 years, and I never use aftershave, only warm to hot water followed by a Vegan Marine Collagen Serum.
+I make my own blend of shaving oil which I have used for the past 15 years, and I never use aftershave, only warm to hot water.

 The scab today had looked much more like it was hanging on by the last thread.
 It hadn’t come off as a part of my showering or shaving at that stage.
 Later in the day I was in the bathroom and could see that it was very close to coming off.
 I was scrunching my face and smiling to see how it was behaving, and it had fallen free.